infogulch/caddy-zone-manager/README.md

      for that record if one already exists, to avoid resetting provider-assigned TTLs for members that aren't actually changing.
-4. **Plan deletes:** scan live RRsets for entries that are neither declared nor protected — these are the deletion candidates.
+4. **Plan deletes:** scan live RRsets for entries that are neither declared nor protected and collect them as deletion candidates.
 5. **Execute sync depending on the mode:**
-   - `report` — log the planned creates, updates, and deletes; mutate nothing.
+   - `report`: log the planned creates, updates, and deletes; mutate nothing.
-   - `upsert` — write creates and updates via `SetRecords`; undeclared RRsets are not deleted (counted and logged as `would_delete`); undeclared records *within* a declared RRset are also preserved by merging them into the `SetRecords` payload.
+   - `upsert`: write creates and updates via `SetRecords`; undeclared RRsets are not deleted (counted and logged as `would_delete`); undeclared records *within* a declared RRset are also preserved by merging them into the `SetRecords` payload.
-   - `mirror` — write creates and updates via `SetRecords`; delete candidates via `DeleteRecords`.
+   - `mirror`: write creates and updates via `SetRecords`; delete candidates via `DeleteRecords`.

 **Idempotency:** re-running with no config changes performs zero writes.
-RDATA is compared in libdns's canonical presentation form, so cosmetic provider differences like IPv6 compression (`AAAA`), flag and quoting style (`CAA`), or internal whitespace (`MX`/`SRV`) don't trigger a rewrite. `HTTPS`/`SVCB` records are compared verbatim — libdns serializes their `SvcParams` from a Go map, so re-serializing could produce a different order and make equal records compare unequal.
+RDATA is compared in libdns's canonical presentation form, so cosmetic provider differences like IPv6 compression (`AAAA`), flag and quoting style (`CAA`), or internal whitespace (`MX`/`SRV`) don't trigger a rewrite. `HTTPS`/`SVCB` records are compared verbatim; libdns serializes their `SvcParams` from a Go map, so re-serializing could produce a different order and make equal records compare unequal.